-I was a 25-year-old liberal arts grad, aspiring poet, and very mediocre aspiring musician when photography found me in the form of a beat-to-shit old Nikon D70s that my then-girlfriend’s mom gifted to us at the onset of our 3000 mile transcontinental journey from Gainesville, FL to Portland, OR.
+I was a 25-year-old liberal arts grad and aspiring musician when photography found me in the form of a beat-to-shit old Nikon D70s that my then-girlfriend’s mom gifted to us at the onset of our 3000 mile transcontinental journey from Gainesville, FL to Portland, OR.
 We signed a lease for a Portland rental, sight-unseen, in Austin, TX, and spent two weeks exploring the offshoots of I-10 and US-101.
 I documented it all with a bunch of crummy, largely out-of-focus photos.
 But I fell head-over-heels in love with the medium.

 Over the past eight years in Portland, photography has gradually consumed me.
 I took photos manically, enrolled in an intro class to get my bearings, and started volunteering at the late Newspace Center for Photography, where I became thoroughly engrossed with analog photography and processes (35mm > Medium Format > 4x5).
 Last year, I banded together with some talented local photographers to found The Portland Darkroom, a non-profit analog collective and community darkroom.